 A customer recently delivered a Kenwood KD-500 direct-drive turntable, with Grace G-707 tonearm and a couple of cartridges, for me to service and set up for him.
 I see quite a few of this particular turntable/arm combination as it was a classic partnership that was very popular at the time and sold very well in Australia.… Read more

-So, this is the other synthetic composite deck!
-The Kenwood KP-2055 is one of those elusive decks here in Australia that I rarely get to see.
+The Kenwood KD-2055 is the other synthetic composite Kenwood deck, a deck that I rarely see in Australia.
 Think of this as the belt-driven cousin of the Kenwood KD-500/550 and KD-600/650.

-The KP-2055 is a belt-drive turntable from Kenwood, featuring the same ARCB Anti Resonance Compression Base proprietary synthetic chassis as its more famous relatives.… Read more
+The KD-2055 is a belt-drive turntable from Kenwood, featuring the same ARCB Anti Resonance Compression Base proprietary synthetic chassis as its more famous relatives.
+The KD-2055 features a fixed tonearm and some other automated features.… Read more